 U.N. had 'constructive' talks in Moscow on Russian grain, fertilizer exports

-May 31 (Reuters) - A senior U.N. official had "constructive discussions" in Moscow with Russia's first deputy Prime Minister Andrei Belousov on facilitating Russian grain and fertilizer exports to global markets, U.N. spokesman Stephane Dujarric said on Tuesday.
+UNITED NATIONS, May 31 (Reuters) - A senior U.N. official had "constructive discussions" in Moscow with Russian First Deputy Prime Minister Andrei Belousov on facilitating Russian grain and fertilizer exports to global markets, U.N. spokesman Stephane Dujarric said on Tuesday.

-The U.N. official, Rebecca Grynspan, is now in Washington for further talks, Dujarric said.
+The U.N. official, Rebecca Grynspan, is now in Washington for more talks, he said.
+Grynspan is head of the U.N.
+Conference on Trade and Development (UNCTAD) and coordinator of the U.N.
+Global Crisis Response Group on Food, Energy and Finance that aims to help countries face economic shocks from the Ukraine war.

+"The objective of her discussions is focused on facilitating Russian grain and fertilizer to global markets, with the key aim of addressing growing global food insecurity," Dujarric said.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.